MNiMORPH/Margay-guide/README.md

 - USB-B cable
     - This is used to connect the programmer to the laptop.
 - USB-C cable
-    - This is used to connect the *logger* to the laptop after initially burning a bootloader, to keep the logger connected to power.
+    - This is used to connect the logger to the laptop after initially burning a bootloader, and will keep the logger connected to power.
 In the field, a battery would supply power.
 - My laptop
     - To download softwares and upload programs to the Margay logger.